cyle/spacegame-client/README.md

 - `shift` to decelerate (not the same as reversing thrust).
 - `space` to fire straight ahead.

-You can move around the camera a little by holding the left mouse button and dragging around.
+You can move around the camera a little by holding the left mouse button and dragging around, or using the arrow keys.

 ## About